owulveryck/blog/content/post/google-video-1.md

 ### Authorization

 To actually use the service, I need an authorization token.
 This token is linked to a service account.
-Then with the token we can trigger the analysis by using this `curl` command:
+Then with the token, we can trigger the analysis by using this `curl` command:

 {{< highlight shell >}}
 curl -s -k -H 'Content-Type: application/json' \